symfony/symfony-docs/cookbook/deployment/tools.rst

     This Capistrano-like deployment tool is built in PHP, and may be easier for PHP developers to extend for their needs.

+`Fabric`_
+    This Python-based library provides a basic suite of operations for executing local or remote shell commands and uploading/downloading files.

 Bundles
     There are some `bundles that add deployment features`_ directly into your Symfony console.

 Basic scripting
-    You can of course use shell, `Ant`_, or any other build tool to script the deploying of your project.
+    You can of course use shell, `Ant`_ or any other build tool to script the deploying of your project.

 Platform as a Service Providers